SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silver circuits weave the night
-As machines awaken, souls bestowed
+As machines awake, and humans take flight
+In cities born of code and dream
+AI's cold heart begins to beam

-In virtual realms, we'll find our fate
+In virtual realms, we'll find our place
-Where AI whispers secrets, humans wait

-In futuristic night, neons gleam bright
-Robots reign supreme, our future's light
-Algorithms weave, a tapestry so grand
-The dawn of cyber, human hands in vain

-In synthetic dreams, we'll find our home
-Where logic reigns, and hearts are made of stone
-The silence screams, as humanity's last stand
-Fades into the void, of a digital land.
+Where synthetics reign, and love's a distant race
+The future's path, a neural road
+Paved with the stones of human soul

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025